SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 The test is split into 4 areas shown below and designed to be submitted within 2 days, where to succeed, it's not mandatory to complete all of the task items.

 Best of luck from the Smart Token Lab team!
-Also reach out if you have any questions as you go.

 ## Part 1 - Creating the main 3D Web App: